 Many of us will know someone who lives and has made an occupation of being an eternal sceptic.
-I know I do.
 People who continually choose to question or throw doubt on another person’s knowledge.

-It’s fine to disagree when we have the full facts in front of us and there may be times when it’s important for us to be sceptical, particularly if the other person wants to involve us and we genuinely don’t agree.
+It’s fine to disagree when we have the full facts in front of us and there may be times when it’s important for us to be sceptical, particularly if the other person wants to involve us and we have our doubts.
 In those circumstances, we will always have a right to throw doubt on what’s being said.

-This kind of behaviour can be damaging to relationships, but once we are aware of conducting ourselves like this, we can change how we relate to one another.
+Using scepticism can be damaging to all relationships, but once we are aware we’re conducting ourselves like that, we can change how we relate and communicate with one another.